-Whether fishing a lake loaded with docks or one lacking boat houses, Dion Hibdon always checks out marinas.
+Whether fishing a lake loaded with docks or one lacking boat houses, Dion Hibdon continuously checks out marinas.

-“When bass suspend there is just an endless supply of targets to throw at and fish around.”
+“When bass suspend, there is an endless supply of targets to throw at and fish around.”

 The tournament veteran prefers targeting marinas in the summer and early fall because lots of shad and other forage, such as bluegill and crappie, are active around the massive docks then.
-Hibdon favors fishing marinas on bright sunny days because it is easier to find bass positioned in the shade of the docks, whereas on cloudy days bass are harder to find because the fish could be scattered anywhere under the docks.
+Hibdon favors fishing marinas on bright sunny days because it is easier to find bass positioned in the shade of the docks, whereas on cloudy days, bass are harder to find.
+After all, the fish could be scattered anywhere under the docks.

 The length and width of marina docks provide plenty of hiding areas for bass at various depth ranges.
 So Hibdon tries to find what depth the fish are holding when he starts fishing marinas.
 “There is so much suspended cover in the marinas that the fish will suspend way more than on regular docks,” Hibdon says.

-Hibdon notes marinas have “cables running everywhere” and in many instances bass prefer hanging around the cables.
-Another target to consider for marina bass are the cable anchors resting on the bottom of the lake.
+Hibdon notes marinas have “cables running everywhere,” and bass often prefer hanging around the cables.
+Another target for marina bass is the cable anchors resting on the bottom of the lake.
 “That cable is usually attached to a concrete deal that might be 4 feet by 4 feet square and probably 4 feet tall,” Hibdon says.
 “That is perfect for a bass.
 It is like a giant concrete stump on the bottom of the lake.”

 Hibdon matches his jig with a flappy trailer that generates a lot of movement.
 “I want stuff that is flashy,” he says.
-“I want something that actually swims a little bit.”
-Hibdon believes a jig and trailer with plenty of movement will cause suspended bass to chase the lure all the way to the bottom.
+“I want something that swims a little bit.”
+Hibdon believes a jig and trailer with plenty of movement will cause suspended bass to chase the lure to the bottom.

-When he wants a subtle falling lure, Hibdon selects a Senko to tempt suspended bass.
+Hibdon selects a Senko to tempt suspended bass when he wants a subtle falling lure.
 He either throws the Senko wacky style or Texas rigged.
 If he feels the Senko is falling too fast for suspended bass, Hibdon opts for a weightless plastic worm for a slower fall.
 He also likes to throw a Zoom Fluke around marinas because its body falls horizontally to give the fish a different look than the Senko, which tends to fall head down.

-On windy days, bass usually move up in the water column and to the outside of the marina docks, so Hibdon tempts these fish by swimming a shad-colored jig or a weightless Fluke.
+On windy days, bass usually move up in the water column, and outside the marina docks, so Hibdon tempts these fish by swimming a shad-colored jig or a weightless Fluke.
 “If you are fishing on a day with a lot of wind, and suddenly the wind stops, the Fluke will be more of a subtle presentation than a jig,” he says.

-Marinas are great shelters for boats, but savvy anglers such as Dion Hibdon know these giant boathouses are also great places to catch a large number of fish and quality bass.
+Marinas are great shelters for boats, but savvy anglers like Dion Hibdon know these giant boathouses are great places to catch fish and quality bass.